tgibbons95/all-language-hello-world/README.md

 - Perl requires the perl.exe to be in the environment path which can be installed with Strawberry perl
 - JavaScript also uses Javonet similar instructions on the API key as in java
 - Php requires php.exe to be in environment path
+- R requires RScript to be in environment path

 ## How to run
 - Open the all-languages-hello-world.sln and build the main project